pingcap/tidb-operator/docs/operation-guide.md

 $ kubectl get svc -n ${namespace} # check the available services
 ```

-By default the TiDB cluster has no password set.
-You can create `Secret` with following command, and uncomment setting `tidb.passwordSecretName` in `values.yaml` before deploying:
+By default the TiDB cluster has no root password set.
+Setting a password in helm is insecure.
+Instead you can set the name of a K8s secret as `tidb.passwordSecretName` in `values.yaml`.
+Note that this is only used to initialize users: once your tidb cluster is initialized you may delete the secret.
+The format of the secret is `user=password`, so you can set the root user password with:

 ```
 kubectl create namespace ${namespace}